iluvjava/Maths/Notebook 2.0 markdown/AMATH 561 Probability Theory/Probability Basics/Probability Spaces.md

 ---
 ### **$\sigma$-algebra**

-$\sigma$-alg defines a probabiliity spaces for events.

-The family of sets must satisfies the following:
+$\sigma$-alg defines a probability spaces for events.
+The family of sets must satisfy the following:

 * $\mathcal{F}\subseteq 2^{\Omega}$, the family is a subset of the power set on all the outcomes.
 And $\mathcal{F}$ is not the empty set.
 * The set has closure under the set complement operations, which means that: $A\in \mathcal{F} \implies A^C\in \mathcal{F}$.